 However, in the new bill, lawmakers clarified that they did not intend for businesses in need to have to pay these back.
 They will no longer require a reduction in the amount of PPP loan forgiveness for companies who received these grants.
 This is a very favorable change for companies that received both.

 Again, nothing is final as of right now.
 President Trump has not officially said he will veto the bill, but he has suggested that he does not support it.
 He is currently urging Congress to issue higher stimulus checks and cut spending in other areas.
 Lawmakers have until Monday to make a deal, otherwise a government shutdown will ensue.
-Stay tuned for more updates, and feel free to contact me with any questions you have.
+Stay tuned for more updates, and feel free to book a free consultation to discuss any questions you have.